Jagmal Raja Chauhan: Personal life

 He was also very close with Motilal Nehru and Jawaharlal Nehru and marriage procession of both the daughters of Motilal Nehru – Vijaya Nehru & Krishna Nehru had started from his mansion at M.G.
-Road in Allahbad.
-He once participated in elections from Allahbad.
-His residential palace at M.G Road in Allahbad, was spread in acres and built like a royal palace, as a replica of Prag Mahal of Bhuj.
+Road in Allahabad.
+He once participated in elections from Allahabad.
+His residential palace at M.G Road in Allahabad, was spread in acres and built like a royal palace, as a replica of Prag Mahal of Bhuj.

 Besides Nehru family he also held personal relationship with Malviyaji, Mahatma Gandhi, Sardar Patel, Lal Bahadur Shastri, C. Y. Chintamani, Dr. Rajendra Prasad, C. Rajagopalachari, V. V. Giri and always helped liberally for Indian Independence Movement.
 HH Shri Vijayaraji, when was young and yuvraj of Kutch, used to come to his Allahabad mansion, to spend vacation along with his French tennis coach and play lawn tennis in his private court.

 During his stay in Calcutta for construction of Bally bridge, through his friends and established in Calcutta; Lira Raja Rathor and Devram Jetha Jethwa, he came in contact with Jeewanlal Motichand Shah, father of Viren J. Shah, who owned an Aluminum utensils factory named Jeevanlal & Company later named as Jeewanlal (1929) Limited at Calcutta.
 Jeewanlal Shah had decided to close his factory of Aluminum utensils, under the influence of Gandhiji, who said these utensils are not good for health.
 Jagmal Raja Chauhan, who was among top industrialists in Bombay and had relations with Tatas, Birlas, Wadias, Bajaj, Walchand.
 He learned that Lala Mukandlal of Lahore was willing to sell Mukand Iron & Steel.

 Jagmal Raja informed this to Mahatma Gandhi and also persuaded Shah Jeewanlal Motichand Shah to take over Mukand Iron & Steel Company, so that he can switch over from aluminium into steel business.
 Jeevanlal he finally purchased in partnership with Jamnalal Bajaj after Mahatma Gandhi's blessings.
 Thus he was instrumental in helping Jiwanlal Motilal Shah to take-over present day Mukand Ltd.

 He was a member of Indian Science Congress Association, Institution of Civil Engineers (Great Britain), Society of Glass Technology, Britain.

 His life sketch is also mentioned in Encyclopædia Britannica and Book of World Knowledge.

 Death

 He died in 1974 at Mumbai survived by four sons, Jairam Jagmal, Varjang Jagmal, Gopalji Jagmal and Shamji Jagmal, who had been managing affairs jointly since decade of 1930–40.
-His one son Varjang Jagmal Raja headed his Bombay Glass Works factory., whereas the Allahbad Glass Works factory and Gujarat Pottery Works were headed by elder son Jairam Jagmal.
+His one son Varjang Jagmal Raja headed his Bombay Glass Works factory., whereas the Allahabad Glass Works factory and Gujarat Pottery Works were headed by elder son Jairam Jagmal.
 Varjang Jagmal was also a trained pilot and a member of Bombay Flying Club.